Nalin-Angrish/IScan/README.md

     +- AndroidManifest.xml
 ~~~

-### Known features that are not present but will be added/fixed:
-1) Scrolling through multiple preview fragments.

 ### Known bugs:
 1) The image in the PDF card will stretch to maintain resolution but not to preserve ImageView standard ratio.